davidtron/uk-72-ui/README.md

 * Filter the list based on where you have searched for

-* Retrieve flood warnings and cache.
+* Retrieve flood warnings and cache - too big
-    * Flood zones could be downloaded and served separately.
+    * Need to retrieve and cache a small set of ones that are within the visible bounds and at a certain zoom level

 * Retrieve power outages for postcode